hi-digital-solutions/hids/content/blog/why-mentorship-matters-more-than-you-think.md

 learn next was always in the forefront of my mind.
 I was very exhausted.
 I was constantly trying to devise a strategy for how to get better without really knowing if what I was learning was necessary or relevant.
-The opposite of that, became true when I joined DS.
+The opposite of that became true when I joined DS.
 Having the time set aside in the first three weeks of being onboarded to look at my personal development goals; to address how I viewed my contribution to the team;
 and to have candid discussion about my performance and other team dynamics, removed the mystery around whether or not I was on the right path.
 Not only did the first one-on-one give me solid feedback on what I was doing well but it also highlighted the areas that needed attention in a constructive way.
-Having had the opportunity to be mentored daily, made the feedback so easy to recieve.
+Having had the opportunity to be mentored daily made the feedback so easy to receive.

 Finally, the most impactful thing that my colleagues make is a point to ask me for feedback as well.
 Not only is there room made for discussion